 Melanoma

 Melanoma is a severe form of skin cancer.
 It arises when pigment-producing skin cells, the melanocytes, become cancerous.
 Melanomas have uneven edges and may have scalloped or notched borders, while common moles tend to have smoother, more even edges.
 A warning sign of a mole is the presence of multiple colors.
-While benign moles generally appear evenly brown or tan, melanomas often have brown, tan, or black shades.
+While benign moles generally appear evenly brown or tan, melanomas often have shades of brown, tan, or black.

 Surgical removal or excision is the only treatment when melanomas have already formed.
 Unfortunately, melanoma is becoming more common every year, especially among those with sunburns during childhood.